careproject-cy/platform/public/data/blog/2025-02-18-essential-items-for-welcoming-your-new-dog-in-cyprus.md

 - **Donate**: Your donations help us provide care and support for more dogs in need.
 - **Spread the Word**: Share our mission with friends and family to raise awareness and encourage community involvement.

+You can learn more about our work and how to get involved on our website page [here](/more/get-involved).
+Thank you for supporting us!